My phone: Motorola Moto G4 Plus XT1642 16GB Black,

 properly, but can't find out how.

-Yes, I still use this phone!
+I still used this phone until the summer of 2016!
 The Nokia 1100 is the best selling mobile phone device, world wide, of all time.
-It can be used as a phone or to send and receive texts - that's pretty much it (it has a really cool centipede-like game on it that I still play sometimes when I'm stuck in an airport).
+It can be used as a phone or to send and receive texts - that's pretty much it (it has a really cool centipede-like game on it that I still play sometimes).
 It's keyboard is such that sand or other dirt can't get into it easily - there's no openings inbetween the buttons at all.
 My husband bought this phone in 2005 in the USA, when he did a six week motorcycle tour in several Western states.
 When we moved to the USA in 2009, I used this as my primary phone for a year.
-I still use it as my almost-always at-home phone or my backup phone - it rings when anyone calls my primary phone number, and I use the number on any form related to something I buy, so sales calls go here instead of to my main phone.
-I also still use it to receive text notifications regarding pending appointments on my Google Calendar, and to let me know when someone has mentioned me on my professional Twitter account.
-I can also send an update to my professional Twitter account, in a pinch, via text message.
+I still used it as my almost-always at-home phone or my backup phone until summer 2016 - it rang when anyone calls my primary phone number, and I used the number on any form related to something I buy, so sales calls went here instead of to my main phone.
+I also still used it to receive text notifications regarding pending appointments on my Google Calendar, and to let me know when someone mentioned me on my professional Twitter account.
+I could also send an update to my professional Twitter account, in a pinch, via text message.
+Sadly, Tracfone quit supporting it.

 Microblogging means sending text messages of less than 140 characters to several cell phones and/or via the Internet to subscribers.
 This resource is a no-nonsense, anti-fluff, anti-hype, practical list to help nonprofits explore microblogging and use it effectively with volunteers, event attendees and others they are trying to reach.